shimbindra/shimbindra.github.io/_posts/2014-10-05-wedding-itinerary.md

 * Sunday AM – Gurdwara ceremony in the morning (same time as UK weddings)
 * Sunday AM – After the ceremony there is Langar
-* Sunday PM – Early afternoon - After Gurdwara there is the Doli
+* Sunday PM – Early afternoon - After the Gurdwara, is the Doli
 * Sunday PM – Early evening (6/7pm) – Reception
 * Monday AM – Reception normally finishes around 2am